aidenlab/Juicebox/internalREADME.md

 > ./launch4j/launch4j config.xml

-3. Modify the config.xml file to set the properties file and other parameters.
+Modify the config.xml file to set the properties file and other parameters.

+3. Signing is complicated.
+You'll need openssl and osslsigncode and will need to do a two step procedure.

+  - openssl pkcs12 -in ~/Dropbox\ \(Lab\ at\ Large\)/important_jars/ErezSLieberman.p12 -nocerts -nodes -out certificate.pem
+    (You can save this certificate and use it later, just don't forget your password)
+  - Sign for the first time
+     osslsigncode sign -certs ~/Dropbox\ \(Lab\ at\ Large\)/important_jars/erez_s_lieberman.pem -key certificate.pem \
+     -askpass -n "Juicebox" -i http://aidenlab.org/ -in ~/Dropbox\ \(Lab\ at\ Large\)/important_jars/Juicebox.exe \
+     -out signed.exe
+  - Find the size of the signature in bytes i.e. sizeInBytesOf(signed.exe) - sizeInBytesOf(Juicebox.exe)
+  - Edit Juicebox.exe with favorite HEX editor to change last two bytes of exe i.e. the jar i.e. the zip end of central directory to the size using littleendian byte order and save.
+File size should remain the same.
+  - Sign the modified Juicebox.exe using above osslsigncode again

 * .app Build (Mac)